Aluminium is named

 Boeing 747

 The world’s first wide body passenger aircraft completed its first commercial flight from New York to London on behalf of Pan American World Airways.
-Boing 747 can transport as many as 660 passengers and a single Boeing 747 requires over 66 tons of aluminium.
+Boeing 747 can transport as many as 660 passengers and a single Boeing 747 requires over 66 tons of aluminium.

 1969